 Chula Vista Elementary School District Coastal Education Program

-Through its partnership with the Living Coast Discovery Center (LCDC), the Chula Vista Elementary School District (CVESD) Coastal Education Program provides standards-based lessons and hands-on curriculum focusing on environmental protection and conservation themes, including pollution prevention, stormwater management, watershed protection, habitat restoration, and endangered and sensitive species connected to the San Diego Bay.
+Through its partnership with the Living Coast Discovery Center (LCDC), the Chula Vista Elementary School District (CVESD) Coastal Education Program provides standards-based lessons and curriculum focusing on environmental protection and conservation themes, including pollution prevention, stormwater management, watershed protection, habitat restoration, and endangered and sensitive species connected to San Diego Bay.
+Working closely with LCDC, CVESD provided access and transportation for this program.

 Through its Connecting Kids and Communities to Conservation program, I Love a Clean San Diego (ILACSD) provides environmental protection and pollution prevention education to students throughout the San Diego Bay watershed.
-Using interactive classroom presentations, hands-on post-presentation cleanup events, and community workshops and/or cleanups, the program covers the importance of water and watersheds, key pollutants and their effects, and how students can become environmental stewards to prevent pollution in local waterways.
+ILACSD used interactive presentations to discuss the importance of water and watersheds, key pollutants, and their effects, and how students can become environmental stewards to prevent pollution in local waterways.

-The Living Coast Discovery Center (LCDC) Watershed Discovery: Connecting and Protecting San Diego Bay program takes advantage of its unique location within the San Diego Bay National Wildlife Refuge to provide environmental conservation and environmental stewardship education to students and guests.
-The program consists of three components: a field trip that utilizes docent-led tours and educator-led lab activities to address conservation, watershed protection, pollution prevention, native plants and animals, and responsible outdoor recreation; public education utilizing instructor-led hands-on activities and interpretive signage designed to educate the general public on pollutant prevention and watershed protection related to the San Diego Bay; and habitat restoration and clean-up that engages volunteers as well as the general public.
+The Living Coast Discovery Center (LCDC) Watershed Discovery: Connecting and Protecting San Diego Bay program uses its unique location within the San Diego Bay National Wildlife Refuge to provide environmental conservation and environmental stewardship education to local youth.
+The program consists of three components: a field trip that utilizes docent-led tours and educator-led lab activities to address conservation, watershed protection, pollution prevention, native plants and animals, and responsible outdoor recreation; public education utilizing instructor-led hands-on activities and interpretive signage designed to educate the general public on pollutant prevention and watershed protection related to San Diego Bay; and habitat restoration and clean-up that engages volunteers and the general public. .

-The Maritime Museum of San Diego Ecology and Economy of the Bay program addresses the role of the San Diego Bay in the regional economy, and the fragility of the San Diego Bay’s ecology specifically related to human impacts.
-Students initially board the Museum’s steam ferryboat Berkeley, and then take a trip around the Bay aboard the Museum’s boat Pilot.
-Students participate in a series of marine science experiments to learn about the Bay’s history, its flora and fauna, pollution prevention, sediment and water quality, and the way humans have impacted the San Diego Bay.
+The Maritime Museum of San Diego Ecology and Economy of the Bay program is structured to address the role of San Diego Bay in the regional economy, and the fragility of San Diego Bay’s natural resources in association with development over time.
+Students board the Museum’s steam ferryboat Berkeley and take a trip around the bay aboard the Museum’s boat Pilot.
+Student lessons include marine science experiments to learn about the bay’s history, its flora and fauna, pollution prevention, sediment and water quality, and the way humans have impacted San Diego Bay.

-The Resource Conservation District (RCD) of Greater San Diego Watershed Connection program is an interactive classroom lesson connecting students to their local watershed.
-Lessons focus on water pollution issues including non-point source pollutants such as petroleum products, detergents, fertilizers, and pet waste, and introduces students and educators to appropriate best management practices.
-Using hands-on lessons to demonstrate watershed modeling, students learn where common pollutants are typically generated, how these pollutants travel from streets to waterways, and how to best manage and prevent further impacts to their watershed.
+The Resource Conservation District (RCD) of Greater San Diego Watershed Connection program focuses on water pollution issues including non-point source pollutants such as petroleum products, detergents, fertilizers, and pet waste, and introduces students and educators to appropriate best management practices.
+RCD provides youth with lessons on how common pollutants are typically generated, how these pollutants travel from streets to waterways, and how to best manage and prevent further impacts to the watershed.

-The San Diego Audubon Society Outdoor Explore! program provides after-school outdoor environmental education to students through physical activity, exploration and exposure to natural spaces in their community.
-Focusing on the Otay River watershed, this program combines naturalist-led lessons with student-led self-exploration to provide students with an understanding of the function of floodplains and human impacts on habitat and water quality specific to the San Diego Bay.
+The San Diego Audubon Society Outdoor Explore program provides after-school outdoor environmental education to students through physical activity, exploration, and exposure to natural spaces in their community.
+Focusing on the Otay River watershed, this program combines naturalist-led lessons with student-led self-exploration to provide students with an understanding of the function of floodplains and human impacts on habitat and water quality specific to San Diego Bay.
+The program provides San Diego youth with outdoor lessons within and around the bay.

 The Ocean Foundation - Ocean Connectors

-The Ocean Foundation Ocean Connectors program provides hands-on environmental education through field trips, in-class lectures, and land and water-based eco-tours.
-The program provides instruction on the ecosystems of San Diego Bay and cultivates an understanding of coastal environments, the connection between terrestrial and aquatic ecosystems, and the health, cultural and economic value of San Diego Bay.
+The Ocean Foundation Ocean Connectors program continues to provide hands-on environmental education to National City youth through field trips, in-class lectures, and land and water-based eco-tours.
+Focusing on National City students, the program provides instruction on the ecosystems of San Diego Bay and cultivates an understanding of coastal environments, the connection between terrestrial and aquatic ecosystems, and the health, cultural and economical, value of San Diego Bay.
 As a component of the program, students use a “knowledge exchange” with student peers in Mexico to further their understanding of natural resources, recording and presenting information collected and learned from program participation.

 Volunteer & Restoration Efforts